Current Issue: Work

 Matt Beal considers how to respond to underemployment, which takes a high spiritual toll as work becomes entwined with personal identity.
 Robert Dickie critiques both the "poverty gospel" and the "prosperity gospel" for focusing on "what we earn and what we own rather than for whom we work and why we work."
 Mitch Neubert and Kevin Dougherty study faith-work integration, and Bob Newell explores options to empty retirement.

 Christian Reflection is an ideal resource for discipleship training in the church.
 Multiple copies are available for group study at $3.00 per copy.

-The study guides and lesson plans integrate Bible study, prayer, and worship to help us explore Acts as a theological treasure that can shape our discipleship today.
+The study guides and lesson plans integrate Bible study, prayer, and worship to explore work's goodness in the Christian moral life and diagnose its contemporary diseases.
 The guides can be used in a series or individually.
 You may download and reproduce them for personal or group use.

 Hymn and Worship Service